akk017/portfolio/docs/index.md

 icon: "fa-comment"
 ---

-Hey There, I am **Akash Kandasamy** (pronouced as "Akash Kandhasamy"), working in **Zoho as Member of TechnicalStaff**.
+Hey There, I am **Akash Kandasamy** (pronouced as "Akash Kandhasamy"), working in **Zoho as Member of Technical Staff**.
-Passed out of Motital Nehru National Institute of Technology, Allahabad (MNNIT).
+Passed out from Motital Nehru National Institute of Technology, Allahabad (MNNIT).
 A Son to B-E-A-utiful Parents.

 Dyslexic about right and left.
 Severe anemia patient (I am being sarcastic here).